Wiffi Smith

 Margaret "Wiffi" Smith (born September 28, 1936) is an American professional golfer who played on the LPGA Tour.

-Smith was born in Redlands, California.
-She moved to Mexico when she was 11 years old and learned to play golf there.
-She won several amateur events including the 1954 U.S. Girls' Junior and the 1956 British Ladies Amateur.
-She played on the 1956 Curtis Cup team.
+Smith was born in Redlands, California, and moved to Mexico at the age of 11, where she learned to play golf.
+She won several amateur events, including the 1954 U.S. Girls' Junior and the 1956 British Ladies Amateur.
+Smith played on the 1956 Curtis Cup team.

-She turned professional in 1957 and joined the LPGA Tour.
-She won eight times on the Tour between 1957 and 1960.
+She turned professional in 1957 and joined the LPGA Tour, winning eight times between 1957 and 1960.